liferay-search/liferay-docs/en/developer/reference/articles/02-sample-projects/05-themes/theme-contributor.markdown

 ## What API(s) and/or code components does this sample highlight?

-This sample demonstrates a way to contribute updates to a @product@ theme.
-Theme Contributors let you package UI resources (e.g., CSS and JS) independent of a theme to include on a @product@ page.
+This sample demonstrates a way to contribute updates to a @sharepoint@ theme.
+Theme Contributors let you package UI resources (e.g., CSS and JS) independent of a theme to include on a @sharepoint@ page.

 ## How does this sample leverage the API(s) and/or code component?